akarle/dotfiles/perl/README.md

 Some highlights:

-* `.perldb`  -- the Perl debugger config
+* `perldb`  -- the Perl debugger config
 * `cpanfile` -- a list of modules I can't live without (and install on any new machine)

 ## Installation

-1. Symlink .perldb to ~/.perldb
+1. Symlink perldb to ~/.perldb
 2. Install `cpanm` and run the following:

 ```sh